Tslater01/SolvingPokemonPlatinum/README.md

 This Python Project represents an ambitious attempt to programmatically solve Pokémon Platinum, aiming to create a foolproof set of inputs that guarantee success, regardless of the game's inherent variability.
 This project extends the concept of playing a game without traditional senses by going beyond the visual and auditory aspects, instead relying solely on mathematical calculations to secure victory.
 Additionally, progress updates are provided, with Gym 1 and Gym 2 already completed as of specific dates.
 This project's unique approach takes inspiration from endeavors like "Can you Beat Pokemon FireRed while Blind and Deaf?" on YouTube but elevates the challenge by introducing mathematical precision to ensure success.

-The ultimate goal of this project is to show the programming process required to complete the game via YouTube video.
+The ultimate goal of this project is to showcase the programming process required to complete the finished project via YouTube video.
 # Button Mapping
 - It would be hard to understand the code without knowing what an individual button press does, below is to be used as a reference to understand these inputs.
   - WASD = Move Up, Move Left, Move Right, Move Down